Arzazrel/Project_MIRCV/README.md

 	The names of the collections must not be changed.
 If you want to change them, you will have to change the name in the path in the ‘Costants’ class of the project, otherwise the collections will not be found by the programme and some functionality cannot be implemented.

+IDE Download

+	The version used in the project, like others, can be downloaded at this link [*Intellij_download*](https://www.jetbrains.com/idea/download/other.html).

 JDK Download